fsmosca/musketeer-chess/README.md

 ##### Position after e1g1l or O-O/L
 ![](https://i.imgur.com/e6KV32s.png)

-The leopard has now entered the playing area.
+The leopard has now entered the playing area at H1.

 ### 2. Promotion
 A pawn can promote to either N, B, R, Q, 1st selected piece or 2nd selected piece.
 For example in PS (piece selections) phase, a leopard and a cannon were selected, a pawn can promote to either of those piece type.